-(5) "Agent" means any person who has actual oral or written authority, either express or implied, to make or to authorize the making of expenditures on behalf of a candidate, or means any person who has been placed in a position within the campaign organization where it would reasonably appear that in the ordinary course of campaign-related activities he or she may authorize expenditures.
+- (5) Agent means any person who has actual oral or written authority, either express or implied, to make or to authorize the making of expenditures on behalf of a candidate, or means any person who has been placed in a position within the campaign organization where it would reasonably appear that in the ordinary course of campaign-related activities he or she may authorize expenditures. - (c) An expenditure not qualifying under this section as an independent expenditure shall be a contribution inkind to the candidate and an expenditure by the candidate, unless otherwise exempted.

-- (c) An expenditure not qualifying under this section as an independent expenditure shall be a contribution inkind to the candidate and an expenditure by the candidate, unless otherwise exempted. - (d)(1) The financing of the dissemination, distribution, or republication, in whole or in part, of any broadcast or any written, graphic, or other form of campaign materials prepared by the candidate, his campaign committees, or their authorized agents shall be considered a contribution for the purpose of contribution limitations and responsibilities reporting person making the expenditure but shall not be considered an expenditure by the candidate or his authorized committees unless made with the cooperation or with the prior consent of, or in consultation with, or at the request or suggestion of, a candidate or any authorized agent or committee thereof. - (2) This paragraph does not affect the right of a State or subordinate party committee to engage in such dissemination, distribution, or republication as agents designated by the national committee pursuant to § 110.7(a)(4). - (e) No expenditure by an authorized committee of a candidate on behalf of that candidate shall qualify as an independent expenditure. - § 109.2 Reporting of independent expenditures by persons other than a political committee (2 U.S.C.
-434(c)). - (a) Every person other than a political committee, who makes independent expenditures aggregating in excess of \$250 during a calendar year shall file a signed statement or report on FEC Form 5 with the Commission, the Clerk of the House or Secretary of the Senate in accordance with 11 CFR 104.4(c). - (1) If a signed statement is submitted, the statement shall include: - (i) The reporting person's name mailing address, occupation and the name of his or her employer, if any;
+(d)(1) The financing of the dissemination, distribution, or republication, in whole or in part, of any broadcast or any written, graphic, or other form of campaign materials prepared by the candidate, his campaign committees, or their authorized agents shall be considered a contribution for the purpose of contribution limitations and reporting responsibilities by the person making the expenditure but shall not be considered an expenditure by the candidate or his authorized committees unless made with the cooperation or with the prior consent of, or in consultation with, or at the request or suggestion of, a candidate or any authorized agent or committee thereof.

+- (2) This paragraph does not affect the right of a State or subordinate party committee to engage in such dissemination, distribution, or republication as agents designated by the national committee pursuant to §110.7(a)(4). - (e) No expenditure by an authorized committee of a candidate on behalf of that candidate shall qualify as an independent expenditure.

+§ 109.2 Reporting of independent expenditures by persons other than a political committee (2 U.S.C.
+434(c)).